This PC was built with the following objectives in mind:

 (This fan can still work even if it is powered with 3.3 V.)

 The motherboard has a fan output with PWM capability.
-According to our tests,
+According to my tests,

 in this particular case, to obtain